Jonathan Schoop, Spencer Turnbull lead Tigers past Cubs 7-1

 TRAINER’S ROOM

-Quintana was pitching for the first time since Sept.
-26. He allowed three runs in three innings.

-”It felt great to be back out there,” he said. ”It has been almost a year since I’ve been on the mound, and I thought it went well until that last inning.”

 Tigers: Jones left the game with tightness in his right calf.
-Gardenhire said his status would be updated on Thursday.
+No announcement was made about his status going forward.

 UP NEXT